DFE-Digital/teacher-success/app/views/content/prepare-for-training/what-to-expect-from-your-school-based-mentor.md

 ---
-title: "What to expect from your teacher training mentor"
+title: "What to expect from your school-based mentor"
 layout: "article"
 page_header:
-    title: "What to expect from your teacher training mentor"
+    title: "What to expect from your school-based mentor"
-    description: "Find out what to expect from your teacher training mentor, how they’ll assess you and where else you can get support."
+    description: "Find out what to expect from your school-based mentor, how they’ll assess you and where else you can get support."
 side_navigation:
     title: Prepare for training
     steps:
+        - title: What to expect from your school-based mentor
+          href: "#"
         - title: Prepare for your first school placement
-          href: "#"
+          href: "/prepare-for-training/prepare-for-your-first-school-placement"
         - title: How to prepare for teacher training
+          href: "/prepare-for-training/how-to-prepare-for-teacher-training"
+        - title: What to expect from your teacher training provider
+          href: "/prepare-for-training/what-to-expect-from-your-teacher-training-provider"
+        - title: Advice from former trainees
           href: "#"
-        - title: What to ask your teacher training provider
-          href: "#"
-        - title: What to expect from your teacher training mentor
-          href: "#"
-        - title: Timeline of your training
-          href: "#"
 breadcrumbs:
     enable: true
     crumbs:
         - name: "Prepare for training"
           path: "/prepare-for-training"
-        - name: "What to expect from your teacher training mentor"
+        - name: "What to expect from your school-based mentor"
-          path: "/prepare-for-training/what-to-expect-from-your-teacher-training-mentor"
+          path: "/prepare-for-training/what-to-expect-from-your-school-based-mentor"
 ---

 You’ll have a mentor in each of your placement schools.
 They should be an experienced teacher in your school.

+You should have 1.5 hours a week of mentoring support.
+Where appropriate, providers can be flexible with this, as long as all trainees receive their full mentoring entitlement across a 2 week period.

-You should have 1.5 hours a week being mentored and they’ll be your first point of contact for anything you need during your time at the school.
+They’ll be your first point of contact for anything you need during your time at the school.

 Your mentor should:

-- provide feedback to help you develop your teaching practice
+* provide feedback to help you develop your teaching practice
-- give you opportunities to observe them or other colleagues teaching
+* give you opportunities to observe them or other colleagues teaching
-- support you with any issues or questions you have
+* support you with any issues or questions you have

 ## Provide you with feedback
 Your mentor is responsible for making sure your teaching is observed and you're given feedback so you understand what you’re doing well along with things to work on.